top of page

 3

-When and where can I choose to wait and see?
+When can I choose to wait and see?

 You can choose to wait and see anytime you have a choice to make on whether or not to do fertility preservation.